 Very often this type of welding is used in the manufacture of motor vehicles, tanks and pipelines or in mechanical engineering.
 Even in shipbuilding, MAG welding has become an essential process.
 Due to the fast welding speed, only slight deformations are expected, even in difficult or awkward positions.
 Therefore, this arc welding process is mainly used in the thin sheet metal range from 0.6 mm for repairs or maintenance.
 There is a high strength of the weld seam.
 Therefore, reworking is almost not necessary.

 A motor automatically unwinds a welding wire from a spool and automatically feeds it to the welding point.
 This wire is fed through the contact sleeve directly to the welding area.
 In contrast to tungsten inert gas welding (TIG), the welding wire melts away.
 At the same time shielding gas is fed through a nozzle, which protects the weld pool from the influence of oxygen and thus ensures an oxidation-free connection of the metal parts.
 The finished weld seam is also known as a welding bead.

-The weld is protected against oxidation.
-No slag is produced.
+The weld seam is protected against oxidation.
+No slag is formed.
 The working speed is very high.
-The result is lower heat effects of the surrounding material.
-This procedure can be used in all Welding positions.
-Due to these special advantages, it is now the most used welding procedure.
+This results in less heat influence of the surrounding material.
+This method can be used in all welding positions.
+Because of these special advantages, it is the most used welding method today.

-Wind susceptibility – metal shielding gas welding cannot take place outdoors.
-MAG welding requires a great deal of experience and is not easy to control.
-In addition, all rust must be removed from the weld area beforehand.
-Apart from proper protective clothing, particular attention must also be paid to strict use of eye protection in proper condition, as the weld flame develops a noticeably bright arc.
+Wind susceptibility - gas-shielded metal arc welding cannot take place outdoors.
+MAG welding requires a lot of experience and is not easy to control.
+The weld seam must also be cleaned of rust beforehand.
+In addition to appropriate protective clothing, special attention must be paid to proper eye protection, due to the fact that the welding flame develops a remarkably bright arc.